 Limit your use of perfumes, lotions or oils on newly tanned areas, as these products have a tendency to strip away bronzing agents from your layer of skin tan faster than desired.

-Lastly, stay moisturized to increase longevity of results by applying oil free body creams twice daily on newly tanned skin in order to keep it hydrated, soft and supple.
+Lastly, stay moisturized to increase longevity of results by applying oil free body creams twice daily on newly tanned skin to keep it hydrated, soft and supple.

 Does a Spray Tan Cover Cellulite?